techfromsage/tripod-php/docs/config.md

 Previous versions of Tripod integrated with ElasticSearch to provide indexing and full-text search.
 This was removed early on whilst Tripod was still closed source within Talis, as the complexity was not required.
 However some primitive regex-style searching is still provided.
 For a full explanation of views, [read the primer](primers/search.md).

-The search config is defined at the top level and consists of two parts - the `search_provider` and `search_specifications`.
+The search config is defined in the store level and consists of two parts - the `search_provider` and `search_specifications`.

 The provider was intended to allow pluggable implementations of search services (ElasticSearch, straight Lucene, Solr perhaps) but today the only option is `MongoSearchProvider`.